spiffe/spiffe/ssc/ONBOARDING.md

 [ ] Choose a secure personal email to be added to ssc@spiffe.io in Gsuite.
 [ ] Ensure you have a CNCF service desk account at http://servicedesk.cncf.io/.
 See (CNCF help)[https://github.com/cncf/servicedesk#i-dont-have-a-servicedesk-account] for steps.
 [ ] Ensure you are added as a SPIFFE Slack Workspace Owner at https://spiffe.slack.com/admin.
+[ ] An existing member of SSC needs to send you a (netlify)[app.netlify.com] invite for the SPIFFE org as an owner.
+Create a netlify account if needed.

 # SPIFFE Steering Committee Offboarding